Complete Program Listing

 El Pomar's summer internship program provides an opportunity for college students with an interest in the nonprofit sector and leadership to gain valuable work experience.
 During their 10-12 week experience, interns support the work of all departments within the Foundation.

-Emerging Leaders equips ethnic minorities already engaged in their own communities with the training to broaden their impact on the community at-large.
+Elevating Leadership Development equips ethnic minorities already engaged in their own communities with the training to broaden their impact on the community at-large.
 ELD then takes the next step and connects local organizations with these specially-trained leaders who are eager to have an impact.

 Forum for Civic Advancement

-Founded in 2002, Forum for Civic Advancement seeks and supports individuals interested in contributing to the civic health of the Pikes Peak Region.
+Founded in 2002, Forum for Civic Advancement seeks and supports individuals interested in contributing to the civic health of the Pikes Peak region.
 Throughout the year, Forum brings in outstanding speakers from across the country to provide insights on public policy issues affecting Colorado.

 Penrose House Conference Center